 Waking up with that question looming over your head fills your mind with negative regrets leading us down a path of playing the “what if” game with ourselves.
 What if I just did_______?
 What if I took that job?
 I wonder what would have happened if I ______?

-We justify not doing certain things because we fear we won’t be able to provide for our family, there is too many things on my plate right now.
+We justify not doing certain things because we fear we won’t be able to provide for our family, there are too many things on my plate right now.
 I don’t have enough money or the biggest freaking lie we tell ourselves ALL THE DAMN TIME.
 Can you guess what it is?

 I am waiting for the right moment.